MohammadDesouky/SmarTech-Assignment/README.md

   to get in this state make mobile offline in a fresh install and open the app
   * There is cached data: you will see a snack bar tells you you're offline and whenever  you get connected it will disappear

-3. Error handling, I didn't handled the error well, but I made two basic error handling:
+3. Error handling, I didn't handled the error well, but I made basic error handling:
    * If any error occurred including the offline state while loading the list of repos, you will see error message with retry button
 4. There is always a room for improvements I like to begin with more test cases to cover more scenarios.